crptec/sinovate/docs/desktopqtwallet.md

 **Recent SIN Transactions**

-Incoming and outgoing transactions are shown here, including coins from staking, mining, Infinity Nodes, and dCloud transactions.
+Incoming and outgoing transactions are shown here, including coins from staking, mining, InfinityNodes, and dCloud transactions.

-**Primary SIN wallet functionalities**

-On the left side, there are fundamental operations such as:

--   My Wallet (Send and Receive)

--   Staking (Staking info and choice to stake)

--   InfinityNodes (Possibility to set up a node with 1-click setUP and detailed information of the node)

--   Transactions (Detailed and complete SIN transactions history)

--   Statistics (SIN statistics info pulled from the explorer.sinovate.io)

- **SEND**
+ **SEND Button**

-On the SEND menu, there are easy-to-use essential functions.
+On the "SEND" menu, there are easy-to-use essential functions.

-Pay to: This is the address to send SIN (Only SIN addresses will work)
+**Pay to:** This is the address to send SIN (Only SIN addresses work)

-Label: it is a label to remember the SIN address (optional)
+**Label:** it is a label to remember the SIN address (optional)

-Amount: This is the amount of SIN to Send.
+**Amount:** This is the amount of SIN to Send.

 Once the required areas are covered, click on the "SEND" button to send the SIN coins to the address entered above.
 ![](https://lh4.googleusercontent.com/cmzZaHryrIfJi4mmgVj7oxl4yqE2u3eITfHtgi5_Bhu3M_FK5_v5YJS-gGQRVLQb3tiCHTsiIqLPmL6d1obRZc6Np5bjYmKqslbVCQGjSAr5ATnjzXw5pts_xaOFIPblNJl9c49I)

-**Receive**
+**RECEIVE Button**

 This is where SIN wallet addresses are and for generating new ones.